Nigeria’s Soldiers of Fortune

 The penumbra of military rule still looms over Nigeria nearly twenty years after the soldiers departed, and key personalities featured in this book remain in government, including the current president.

-Max Siollun is a Nigerian historian, writer, and author who specialises in post-independence Nigerian history.
-He has written some of the most acclaimed books on Nigeria's history, and has been described as standing “unchallenged, in contemporary times, as the Chronicler-in-Chief of the Nigerian military' by the Special Assistant on New Media to Nigeria's President Buhari, Tolu Ogunlesi.
+Max Siollun is a historian and author who specialises in Nigeria's history.
+He has written some of the most acclaimed books on Nigeria's history, and has been described as standing 'unchallenged, in contemporary times, as the Chronicler-in-Chief of the Nigerian military' by the Special Assistant on New Media to Nigeria's President Buhari, Tolu Ogunlesi.

 ‘Writing on Nigerian politics is treacherous: rumours replace data, anecdotes are treated as history, and personal beliefs are stronger than reality.
 Siollun’s fascinating stories overcome this, revealing a dynamic country full of surprises.
 This book is a great accomplishment, and millions of Nigerians will connect with it.’ — Toyin Falola, Professor of African Studies and Jacob and Frances Sanger Mossiker Chair in the Humanities, University of Texas at Austin